Miguel28347/DroneSwarmSimulation/README.md

 # 🚁 DroneSwarmSimulation

-This is a multi-drone autonomous swarm simulator featuring physics, encrypted networking, telemetry logging, and a Java Swing visualizer.
+This is a multi-drone semi-autonomous swarm simulator featuring physics, encrypted networking, telemetry logging, and a Java Swing visualizer.
 # 📌 Overview

 DroneSwarmSimulation is a full 2D multi-drone swarm environment built in C++, with real-time visualization provided through a Java Swing application.
 It models autonomous drones navigating a simulated world using: